chze99/fpp-react-native-module/README.md

               isCross: isCross //true,false,Default:false,
           }
           DefaultPreference.set('settings', JSON.stringify(data))
+          FacePass.cameraSetting(JSON.stringify(data));

          }
 ```

 ## Known Issue
-The face recognition may not working if the app is first time launch without camera/file storage permission (Which mean the app ask for permission).Restart of application is needed after the app granted permission.
+The face recognition may not working if the app is first time launch after installation/clear storage or cache.Restart of application is needed after the app granted permission.

 ## Contributing